IEEE-VIT/invento/README.md

 ### To request a component:

-* Go to Inventory page.
+* Go to the Inventory page.
-* Click 'Request' on the component you want to request.
+* Click the 'Request' button next to the component you want to request.
 * Enter the quantity.
 * Wait for the admin to approve the request.
 You can see the status of your application in 'Requested Components'.
 * Once approved, you can see the issued component in your 'Profile Page'.